truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/Disks/ReplacingDisks.md

 {{< hint type=important >}}
 TrueNAS requires you to replace a disk with another disk of the same or greater capacity as a failed disk.
-You must install the disk install in the TrueNAS system and it should not be part of an existing storage pool.
+You must install the disk in the TrueNAS system.
+It should not be part of an existing storage pool.
 TrueNAS wipes the data on the replacement disk as part of the process.

 Disk replacement automatically triggers a pool resilver.